JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Primitive/readme.md

 After running the calculation, it is important to extract the lattice parameters of the relaxed system.
 This can be done using the [qe_lattice.py](https://github.com/JosephPVera/Guide-for-DFT-calculations/blob/main/Quantum-ESPRESSO/Scripts/qe_lattice.py) script.
 For our example, the diamond calculation, this information can be found in the [relax folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Primitive/Calculations/HSE06/relax).

 ### 2.3.2.
 Birch-Murnaghan equation of state
-The Birch–Murnaghan equation of state is commonly used in DFT calculations to fit the relationship between the total energy **E** and the volume **V** of a crystal.
+The Birch–Murnaghan equation of state (BM-EOS) is commonly used in DFT calculations to fit the relationship between the total energy (**E**) and the volume (**V**) of a crystal.
 It predicts the equilibrium volume of a crystal and its corresponding minimum energy.
+The third-order BM-EOS is written as follows:

 $$
 E(V) = E_0 + \frac{9V_0B_0}{16}